mturney2/CS-766-CNN-Image-Despeckling-/README.md

 ## Residual Learning Formulation
 ![flowchart3](Images/Picture6.png){:class="img-responsive"}

 The input of the proposed image denoising convolutional neural network (CNN) is a noisy image corrupted by multiplicative speckle noise.
 The input image, Y is modeled as Y = X(1+F) where F is the speckle noise variable and X is the clean ideal image.
-The goal of our proposed CNN is to learn a mapping from Y F to estimate the underlying speckle noise.
-In order to achieve this, a residual learning formulation is adopted from [11] is utilized to train the CNN.
+The goal of our proposed CNN is to learn a mapping from Y to F to estimate the underlying speckle noise.
+In order to achieve this, a residual learning formulation adopted from [11] is utilized to train the CNN.
 Formally, the Euclidean loss function for training can be defined:

 ![equation1](Images/equation1.png){:class="img-responsive"}